DataStax raises $106 million to take on Oracle, Microsoft

-SAN FRANCISCO DataStax, which helps companies deal with the vast troves of data scattered around the Internet, said it had raised $106 million (64.86 million pound), further enabling it take on incumbents such as Oracle Corp and Microsoft Corp.
+SAN FRANCISCO DataStax, which helps companies deal with the vast troves of data scattered around the Internet, said it had raised $106 million, further enabling it take on incumbents such as Oracle Corp (ORCL.N) and Microsoft Corp (MSFT.O).

 DataStax uses a technology known as Apache Cassandra, one of a new breed of so-called NoSQL databases that offer more flexibility than traditional databases.
 Traditional incumbents include Oracle's MySQL, Microsoft's SQL Server and IBM's DB2.